You’ve likely landed on this page because you’re trying to understand bounce rate in Google Analytics 4.

 So, if you’re looking to understand the value of your website and, more specifically, the individual pages, stop stressing about bounce rate and keep reading to learn about page value.

-First, let’s talk about some different ways to determine how well your site is doing.
-You've got a lot of different options when it comes to analyzing your success.
+Let’s talk about two different ways to determine how well your site is doing.
+Besides bounce rate, you've got a lot of different options when it comes to analyzing your success.

 Again, if you’re reading this post, you're probably interested in bounce rate, which is defined by Google as “a single-page session on your site.
 In Analytics, a bounce is calculated specifically as a session that triggers only a single request to the Analytics server, such as when a user opens a single page on your site and then exits without triggering any other requests to the Analytics server during that session.”

-But Google didn’t completely remove this idea from GA4, instead, they flipped it on its head and introduced the engagement rate metric.
+1. Google didn’t remove the idea from GA4, but they flipped it on its head and introduced engagement rate.

 Understanding Engagement Rate in Google Analytics 4